 Even the most professional of professional interior designers have what you call design bias, which indicates their tendency, or the lack thereof, to use different design styles.

-As the store owner and operator, you most likely have a better feel for the type of design and sensory experiences that will enhance your store.
+As the store owner and operator, you most likely have a better feel for the type of design, security systems and sensory experiences that will enhance your business.
 Definitely, you will want to work with a designer who is already doing the type of design you have in mind.
 Make sure to ask for a 3D rendering of their design before actually implementing it in your store.

 Once you are satisfied with the work, you can proceed to make renovations to your store and watch sales soar through the roof once all changes are completed.